Akhyate-Brahim/digit_guesser/README.md

 # Digit Guesser

-Diti Guesser is a Python application that allows users to draw a number on a canvas and uses machine learning models to predict the drawn number.
+Digit Guesser is a Python application that allows users to draw a number on a canvas and uses machine learning models to predict the drawn number.
 The application provides a graphical user interface (GUI) built with Tkinter, where users can select from different machine learning models and see the predicted number.

 ## Features